How to share and collaborate on drafts

 Compose a new message or reply in an existing thread, then type up your draft.
 At this point, the draft is only visible to you.

-Share the draft by clicking the Share draft button on the bottom right of the composer.
+Share the draft by clicking the Share draft button on the right of the gray banner.

 If no teammates are participating in the conversation yet, you will be asked to invite teammates.
 If they are already in the conversation, the draft will be automatically shared with the participants.
 In both cases, the conversation will appear in their Shared with me section for review.
 On your end, you will see the blue bar above your draft to let you know it has been shared.